javaparser/javaparser/README.md

 I would absolutely love every possible kind of contributions: if you have questions, ideas, need help or want to propose a change just open an issue.
 Pull-requests are greatly appreciated.

+Thanks to Malte Langkabel, Matozoid, Ayman Abdelghany, Evan Rittenhouse, Rachel Pau, selslack and Simone Basso for their contributions!